 We all love a casual Friday or an office Christmas party.
-Social engagements are great for staff morale, however this can lead to wine or food carpet stains.
+Social engagements are great for staff morale, however, this can lead to wine or food carpet stains.
 Make sure you start by removing the excess liquid using paper towels.
 Once the excess liquid has been removed, cover the stain with salt then saturate it with soda water.
-Work the solution into the stain area, making sure you move from outside in so the stain does not spread.
+Work the solution into the stained area, making sure you move from outside in so the stain does not spread.
 Let the solution sit for a couple of minutes, as it dries it should absorb the stain.
 Use a damp cloth to remove the solution.
 If the stain is not completely gone, repeat the step above.
 Make sure the carpet is dried at the end of the process.
 You can do so by using paper towels or even a dry-wet vacuum.

 Using these safe and effective methods to clean office carpet stains as soon as they happen will help to prevent further damage.